 Looking for the perfect way to use extra sourdough discard?
-Try these cranberry sourdough discard scones with a sweet orange glaze.
-Golden brown on the outside with a light and fluffy crumb, the scones are ideal for breakfast, brunch, or a quick snack.
+Try cranberry sourdough discard scones with a sweet orange glaze.
+Golden brown on the outside with a light and fluffy crumb, these scones are an ideal breakfast, brunch, or quick snack.

 Key Ingredients